Manzanar: Manzanar Riot

 After the crowd began getting more unruly, the director finally agreed to release Ueno if the crowd agreed he should still stand trial, no one attempted to break him out of the camp jail, the five representatives would discuss any further wants with the director, the protesting crowds would disperse and not reassemble, and the five would work to dispel and quiet the protesters.
 Ueno was then returned to the camp jail in the early evening.

 When the five representatives went to verify that Ueno was in the jail, the crowd again returned to protest.
 Instead of dispersing as asked, they broke into groups to try to find Tayama and kill him.
 When they were unable to find him in the hospital, they began searching all through the camp for Tayama as well as Tokie Slocum and Togo Tanaka, two other suspected collaborators.
 When they were unable to find any of them, the searchers began returning toward the jail.

 While the smaller search parties were searching the camp, the camp director had been trying to negotiate with the five representatives.
 This appeared to work initially, but the crowd gradually became more angry and started throwing bottles and rocks at the soldiers.
 The military police responded with tear gas to disperse them.
 As people ran to avoid the tear gas, some in the crowd pushed a driverless truck toward the jail.
 At that moment, the military police fired into the crowd, killing a 17-year-old boy instantly.
 A 21-year-old man who was shot in the abdomen died a few days later.
 At least nine to ten other prisoners were wounded, and a military police corporal was wounded by a ricocheting bullet.

 That night, some inmates continued attacking suspected collaborators and meeting in small groups while avoiding military police patrols.
 Over the next several days, internees marked as suspected collaborators were quietly removed from the camp with their families in order to protect them from being beaten or killed by the protesters.
+These inmates and some of their family members, 66 people in total, were moved to a former CCC camp at Cow Creek in what is now Death Valley National Park (formerly Death Valley National Monument).